 We are pleased to exhibit the work of students from our local Schools.
 Rye College, Buckswood School and Benenden have all held fresh and exciting exhibitions of their GCSE and/or A-level Art at the Gallery.
 Private Views can be arranged as needed in collaboration with school staff.

-We are happy to host School visits of students supervised by their teachers.
-A recent visit was from Northiam Primary School who brought sketchbooks and worksheets and spent a couple of hours together with their teachers in the Gallery.
+We are happy to host School visits for students supervised by their teachers.
+On a past visit we welcomed Northiam Primary School who brought sketchbooks and worksheets and spent a couple of hours together with their teachers in the Gallery.

 If other schools in our area are also interested to work with us, please get in touch with the Director at the Gallery.